Which Type of Pilates Class is Best for You?

 Tools of the Trade: Pilates Studio Equipment

-If you visit a Pilates studio you will find so much equipment at studios.
+If you visit a Pilates studio, you will find so much equipment at studios.
 Studio equipment is usually used as part of a Pilates class.
 The main traditional pieces of studio equipment are the reformer, trapeze table (aka Cadillac), chair, spine corrector and ladder barrel.
-There are many other variations including baby arcs, ped-o-pul, reformer/trap combos, wall units, and Rael Isacowitz`s Avalon system.
+Many other variations include baby arcs, ped-o-pul, reformer/trap combos, wall units, and Rael Isacowitz`s Avalon system.

-While most people assume that using the studio equipment equates with increased complexity or difficulty, originally Joseph Pilates designed it to teach people to do exercises that they were currently unable to perform on the mat.
+While most people assume that using studio equipment equates with increased complexity or difficulty, Joseph Pilates originally designed it to teach people exercises that they were unable to perform on the mat.

 Most of the equipment uses springs as resistance.
-This can either make the movement easier by assisting it or increase the challenge by resisting it.
+This can make the movement easier by assisting or increasing the challenge by resisting it.
 Changing the amount of spring resistance may also be used to change which muscles are recruited.

-You will find a myriad of small props such as the magic circle, foam roller, Swiss ball, chi ball, theraband etc. that can be used as part of Pilates.
-Small props add variety to the network and can also be used in combination with much of the equipment.
+In Pilates, you can use a myriad of small props, such as the magic circle, foam roller, Swiss ball, chi ball, theraband, etc., which add variety to the network and can be used with much equipment.

 Comparing the Costs of Pilates Classes